MAL-TO/recsys-2021/README.md

 #### Testing the inference script without Docker

+Remember to run `pipenv shell` first.

+This requires that you have `data/raw/test` with some `*part*` files inside.
+I suggest testing with ~1-10GB of data to check if memory is wasted somewhere

 ```shell
 # Delete the old results_folder, a to_csv artifact
 rm -rf results_folder && \